awsdocs/amazon-workdocs-dev-guide/doc_source/upload-documents.md

 1. Create an instance of `AmazonWorkDocsClient` as follows:

-   If you are using IAM user credentials, refer to [Connect to Amazon WorkDocs Using IAM User Credentials and Query for Users](connect-workdocs-iam.md)\.
-If you are assuming an IAM role, refer to [Connect to Amazon WorkDocs by Assuming a Role and Browse a User’s Root Folder](connect-workdocs-role.md) for more details\.
+   If you are using IAM user credentials, refer to [Connect to Amazon WorkDocs with IAM user credentials and query for users](connect-workdocs-iam.md)\.
+If you are assuming an IAM role, refer to [Connect to Amazon WorkDocs by assuming a role and browse a user’s root folder](connect-workdocs-role.md) for more details\.

    ```
    AWSCredentials longTermCredentials =